hotwebmatter/Waze2db/README.md

 # MySQL table structure

-First, you'll want to set up your database back-end.
-If you don't want to mess with the PHP PDO drivers, you'll use MySQL:
+First, you'll want to set up your database back-end:

     CREATE DATABASE IF NOT EXISTS 'mapdata`;